alexisvl/os2/specs/on_screen_display.md

 that are not associated with a vertical channel.

 - "Trig level" is a dashed line that can be optionally drawn across the display at the selected trigger point.
+(Suggested dashed-line implementation: 555 timer, astable, reset line driven by sweep gate.
+This will reset it on every sweep so the dashes line up)

+All vertical channels should emit a space (0x3F, no lines asserted) for position 0.
+The trigger module will insert trigger level symbols on the relevant channel during the scan sequence.

 ## Character encoding